 You can earn Uber Cash by signing up with Visa Local Offers.
 A percentage of your purchase at select restaurants and shops that participate will show up in your Uber Cash account for you to get some savings off of your next ride.
 You do have to choose to spend it or not, because instead of showing up as a discount, it’s now listed as a payment option and lumped in with your gift cards and other Uber Cash.
 It also appears that you can save between 2% and 5% by preloading your Uber spending.

-A relatively new phenomenon is Uber Eats, where instead of picking you up, the driver picks up food from a local restaurant and delivers it to you.
+Another aspect of this service is Uber Eats, where instead of picking you up, the driver picks up food from a local restaurant and delivers it to you.
 My favorite local Mexican food place participates in Uber Eats, but I’ve never used the service.
 I had a friend who was driving for Uber and became very confused the first time she received an Uber Eats order.
 She thought she was picking up a fare at a restaurant when she finally realized she was supposed to pick up their food!

 Using Uber To Plan a Trip